 (heat rising).

-cooking.
-See the Pinterest pin source for this image here!
+| Conduction, radiation and convection all at work while cooking.
+See the Pinterest pin source for this image here! |

 You can see that heat (infrared light) is just to the right